 photo credit: YouTube via VideoGremmie

-This morning, the world awoke without Soundgarden singer and rock legend Chris Cornell in it for the first time in 52 years after the singer was found dead last week.
+A few short months ago, the world awoke without Soundgarden singer and rock legend Chris Cornell in it for the first time in 52 years after the singer was found dead.

 A popular spiritual given the rock royal treatment by Led Zeppelin for their 1975 album Physical Graffiti, “In My Time of Dying” is a man’s fervent prayer for Jesus to meet him in the afterlife and for those he loves not to mourn him but to celebrate his going home; the final song from what was described by fan Bill Lowe of Port Clinton, Ohio as a “Full set with an encore.
 Nothing odd.
 Outstanding performance,” Cornell was the best he’d ever been – voice strong, high energy, engaging with the crowd as he delivered what would be the final performance of his life.